Community Detection in Multiplex Networks: A taxonomy of the reviewed algorithms

 \subsubsection{\rev{Layer by layer}}

-\rev{While the methods in the previous class merge the layers and then apply traditional community detection algorithms, layer-by-layer methods first apply traditional community detection algorithms to each layer, then merge their results.
-This process is illustrated in Figure~\ref{fig:com-lbl}.}
+\rev{While the methods in the previous class merge the layers and then apply traditional community detection algorithms, layer-by-layer methods first \revm{process each layer (e.g., applying traditional community detection algorithms)}, then merge the results \revm{of the processing}.
+This is illustrated in Figure~\ref{fig:com-lbl}.}

 \rev{As a consequence of the layer-by-layer community detection step, these methods include actors in the same community only when they are part of the same community in at least one layer.
 Also, due to the merging of layer-specific communities, these methods can in principle only identify pillar communities. }